Overview (latest)

 One example is the _type

-attribute, which should be used to specify the RM type whenever polymorphism
+attribute, which should be used to specify the RM type whenever polymorphism is involved, or when the underlying definition in RM type is abstract (dynamic type is different from the static type).

 This follows same rule as for XML typing.